 The Swigart Museum collection contains automobiles and carriages dating back to 1896.
 You can see between 30 to 35 automobiles on display each year at the museum.
 Because our collection is so vast, each year while the museum is closed over the winter, we change the displays to give everyone the opportunity to see more of our collections.
 We also have a featured display each year of one of our special automobiles in the center of the museum.

 During your visit you will experience more than just cars.
 The Swigart Museum features the excitement of early automobile racing and old cars is depicted in prints, paintings, and photographs from renowned automobile artists such as Ernest Montaut and Peter Helck.

-You will find a large collection of Jim Beam collector decanters on display on one of our beautiful antique display cases.
+You will find a large collection of Jim Beam collector automobile decanters on display on one of our beautiful antique display cases.

 In what is believed to be the largest collection of automobile emblems, badges, and license plates in the country, familiar labels from Ford, Packard, and Oldsmobile are displayed alongside the emblems of forgotten models.
 Car badges, a sign that the motorist belonged to an automobile club, are also on display.
-The license plate exhibit represents every state in the union and many foreign countries, and includes only a fraction of the plates in the museum's collection.
+The license plate exhibit represents every state in the union and includes only a fraction of the plates in the museum's collection.
 This important collection of automobilia also includes automobile lamps and horns, hood ornaments, and other accessories that added to the pleasure of driving.